 We know how important it is for you to build a strong network while you're here.
 So we've recently completely redesigned the student life program.
-This new structure will help you meet more of your classmates from day one.
+This new structure will help you meet more of your classmates

 Cluster suppers, Cluster Cup, and the Cluster Olympics are all part of this new structure.
-These are fun and relaxed environments where you can meet old and new friends alike over anything from dinner to a dance competition.
+These are fun and relaxed environments where you can meet old and new friends alike over anything from dinner to a